Cysharp/ConsoleAppFramework/ReadMe.md

 }
 ```

-In defauolt, The ConsoleAppFramework does not distinguish between the number of `-`.
+By default, The ConsoleAppFramework does not distinguish between the number of `-`.
 For example, this method

 ```
 public void Hello([Option("m", "Message to display.")]string message)